Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.0

-This AMD processor is made with high-performance gaming in mind, so one of the first things that can be noticed about its performance is that I was able to play with all resolution options and game settings I tried.
+This AMD processor is designed for high-performance gaming, and one of the first things I noticed about its performance is that I could play with all the resolution options and game settings I tested.

-The base speed of this one is 4.5 GHz, but it can boost up to 5.40 GHz.
+The base speed of this processor is 4.5 GHz, but it can boost up to 5.40 GHz.

-The graphics are integrated across the whole lineup of the Ryzen 7000 processors, meaning that AMD has made an option for people who don’t need a gaming CPU but wish to have something good with graphics that are integrated.
+The graphics are integrated throughout the entire lineup of Ryzen 7000 processors, indicating that AMD has created an option for those who do not require a gaming CPU but want a processor with quality integrated graphics.

 Pros